UCSD-E4E/rct_signal_characterization/README.md

 (3) Emulate a radio collar’s power output in various waveforms using a USRP.
 This task will comprise of utilizing and implementing the open source SDR library GNURadio.

+The team contains four members this quarter.
+Samuel Vineyard is working on (1).
+Thomas An is working on (2).
+Naveen Ketagoda and Daniel Knapp are working on (3).

 This repo will push its final software deliverables to the main E4E Radio Collar Tracker repo: https://github.com/UCSD-E4E/radio_collar_tracker_drone.
 The following open source repos are used in this project:

 (1) Ublox binary data parsing: https://github.com/tridgeIn/pyUblox